MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

    >[!NOTE]
    >Grant controls based on authentication strengths, including the built-in MFA strength, will not be satisfied by the external authentication method.
 Policies should only be configured with **Require multifactor authentication**.
 Authentication strengths support for external authentication methods will be added later.

 - The new policy can be tested first with a subset of users.
 The test group would be excluded from the policy that requires the custom controls and included in the policy that requires multifactor authentication.
-Once the admin is comfortable with the policy requiring multifactor authentication via the external authentication method, the policy configured for custom controls can be moved to "off".
+Once the admin is comfortable with the policy requiring multifactor authentication and being satisified via the external authentication method, all required users can be included in the policy with the multifactor authentication grant, and the policy configured for custom controls can be moved to "off".

 ## Entra ID error response handling

 Services in Microsoft Azure platform use a correlationId to correlate calls across various internal and external systems.
 It serves as a common identifier of the whole operation (or flow) potentially involving multiple HTTP calls.
-When an error occurs during any of the operations, the response will contain a filed named Correlation Id.
+When an error occurs during any of the operations, the response will contain a field named Correlation Id.

 When reaching out to Microsoft support or similar service, please provide the value of this CorrelationId as it helps to access the telemetry and logs faster.